 - gained knowledge

-- of advanced solution methods for probles with complicated structures;
+- of advanced solution methods for probles with complicating structures

 - acquired skills to:

-- translate the description of real-life optimization problems to suitable mathematical programming problems;
+- translate the description of real-life optimization problems into suitable mathematical programming problems

 - 7,5 ECTS